Mark Driscoll: Public image

 According to The Seattle Times, "preaching and communicating lies at the heart of Driscoll's draw."
 In another Seattle Times article, Driscoll is described as a "hipster preacher" who used "charisma and combativeness".

 Driscoll has been described as a "gifted orator" and "charismatic leader".
 People call him a very compelling speaker, "gifted" and "dynamic and funny, with a potent mix of reverence for Jesus and irreverence for everything else."
 His public speaking style, he says, is influenced by stand-up comedians like Chris Rock.
 Crosscut.com described his presentation style as follows:

 Rob Wall, a professor at Seattle Pacific University, links the success of Mars Hill Church to Mark Driscoll's direct answers to complicated spiritual questions: "His style of public rhetoric is very authoritative.
 Whether it's about the Bible, or about culture, he is very clear and definitive."

 In 2009, The New York Times Magazine called Driscoll "one of the most admired—and reviled—figures among evangelicals nationwide."
 In 2011, Preaching magazine named him one of the 25 most influential [English-speaking] pastors of the past 25 years.

 Driscoll is described in a 2014 profile by Salon as being the center of a cult of personality, and of using controversy to increase his visibility.
-Salon has also described "[sex] talk fused with God talk, or titillation more broadly, [as] a key component of the Driscoll brand," adding: "Driscoll's stage persona at times has included tight jeans and an extra button open on the shirt.
+Salon has also described "[sex] talk fused with God talk, or titillation more broadly, [as] a key component of the Driscoll brand", adding: "Driscoll's stage persona at times has included tight jeans and an extra button open on the shirt.
 He once greeted a crowd at the University of Washington by reporting that he had gotten his genitals caught in his zipper before the show and that he would be stopping on time because his wife was at home waiting for him with a cream pie."

 Controversies

-Comments on Ted Haggard
+Comments on sexuality and gender

 When the evangelical pastor Ted Haggard resigned from church leadership after a sex scandal involving a male escort, Driscoll provoked an uproar by posting the following comment on his blog: "A wife who lets herself go and is not sexually available to her husband in the ways that the Song of Songs is so frank about is not responsible for her husband's sin, but she may not be helping him either."
 Driscoll later apologized for his statement, stating that he did not intend for his comment to reflect on Haggard's wife personally.
 After the incident, the Seattle Times discontinued Driscoll as one of its religion columnists.